srycyk/mine/README.md

 It's designed to compile lists of things like products, services, business details, events, reviews, images, etc..

-I has, just about, every feature you may need for data mining.
+It has, just about, every feature you may need for data mining.
 Among other things, it is rerunnable, supports rotating proxy access, is error tolerant (it retries unresponsive sites), follows redirects, keeps cookies by default,